vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 If you want to transfer assets from accounts such as an insurance pool to fund trading rewards, see the tutorial on how to [propose transferring an asset](../proposals/asset-transfer-proposal.md).
 :::

-# Transfers: Key-to-key and trading rewards
+# Transfers
-Use transfers to send assets to **another Vega key** or to a **reward pool** to fund trading rewards.
+Use transfers to send assets to **another Vega key**, from **vested to general accounts** for the same key, or to a **reward pool** to fund trading rewards.

-Key-to-key transfers can be one-off, or they can be set up to send assets repeatedly, for as long as the key sending the assets has enough money to keep the transfers funded and fees paid.
+Key-to-key, and account-to-account transfers can be one-off, or they can be set up to send assets repeatedly, for as long as the key/account sending the assets has enough money to keep the transfers funded and fees paid.

 Transfers to fund reward pools can only be recurring, though they can be set up to limit for how long they supply a reward pool, or be cancelled.